 The Pennsylvania Convention Center is an entirely no-smoking venue.
 There are designated smoking areas outside of the building.

-If you are Deaf or hard of hearing and need an ASL interpreter at the conference please register at least 2 weeks before the conference and check off your need for an interpreter.
-We will be offering paired interpreting for our Deaf and hard of hearing attendees this year, so you will have a team of interpreters with you at all time which we hope will allow our Deaf attendees a better opportunity to engage in workshops throughout the conference.
+If you are deaf or hard of hearing and need an ASL interpreter at the conference please register at least 2 weeks before the conference and check off your need for an interpreter.
+We will be offering paired interpreting for our deaf and hard of hearing attendees this year, so you will have a team of interpreters with you at all time which we hope will allow our deaf attendees a better opportunity to engage in workshops throughout the conference.

-If you do not register at least 2 weeks before the conference we will not be able to offer you a paired interpreter through out the conference.
+If you do not register at least 2 weeks before the conference we will not be able to offer you a paired interpreter throughout the conference.
 We may be able to offer you interpretation when one of the other attendees who has an interpreter team does not need them.

-This year we will be offering some new options for those folks who for a wide variety of reasons experience difficulty in navigating the convention center and conference.
+We will be offering some new options for those folks who for a wide variety of reasons experience difficulty in navigating the convention center and conference.

 - There will be a "Mobility Lane" designated with tape down the center of the main hallway that will be specifically for those people who need to move through the space without the hinderance of the many people who often congregate in the hallway